Dans-labs/datatags-service/README.md

 #### WP2

-The EOSC-Hub WP2 concerns development of DataTags as a service for data support to the EOSC-hub.
+Within EOSC-Hub work package 2, DANS is working at an implementation of a DataTags recommendation Tool for the European General Data Protection Regulation (GDPR)

 ## Overview

-The service is developed in a generic way; therefore it can be used by any applications that support REST API.
+The service is developed in a generic way, so it can be used with different decision trees, and different repositories as long as the repository supports the use of REST API.
+It receives and XML file as the result of completing the questionnaire, provenance information of the questionnaire used (including PID).
+The service connects with the application of choice, and sends this information through API.

 In the sections below more details are provided about: